Analyze Java Stream operations

 PrimeFinder app finds prime numbers.
-It takes the number to start with as the first argument, and the number of candidates to check as the second argument.
-The checking logic is handled by a Java Stream.
+You can specify the starting number and the number of candidates to check using the program arguments.
+The checking logic is handled by a Java 8 Stream.

 Now if we look at the program output, we see extra numbers there.